 How do I become a Chartered Accountant?

-Once you graduate, you’ll want to enhance your prospects by becoming a member of a recognised industry body, such as the Institute of Chartered Accountants.
-To do that, you need to be working full-time and complete the Chartered Accountants Program.
+Once you graduate, you’ll want to enhance your career prospects by becoming a member of a recognised industry body, such as the Institute of Chartered Accountants Australia.
+To start the Program you need to meet the academic and practical experience requirements.

-Article last updated 12 March 2012
+Article last updated 20 February 2014